Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Shared-Signing.md

 ### Wet signatures missing after finalization
 - Make sure the page numbers used are within the document's page range (pages start at 0)

-### "Storage is disabled" when creating a session
+### "Group signing is disabled" when creating a session
-- Verify `storage.enabled: true` and `security.enableLogin: true` in your configuration
+- Verify `security.enableLogin: true`, `storage.enabled: true`, and `storage.signing.enabled: true` in your configuration

 ---

-## API Reference
+## Automation / API

-For users who want to integrate with the signing workflow programmatically, the full API endpoints are listed below.
-See [API Documentation](../../API.md) for details.
+You don't need any of this for normal use - the whole workflow above runs from the app.
+This section is for developers who want to drive the signing workflow programmatically.
+The endpoints are listed below; see the [API reference](../../API.md) for full details.

 ### Owner Endpoints (Authentication Required)